 2021 Bay County Emerald Ash Borer (EAB) Treatment

 The Ash trees are treated through the direct injection of an insecticide called Tree-age that contains the active ingredient Emamectin Benzoate which will kill 99% of EAB that feed on it.
 Since the product is injected directly into the tree through a one way port, there is no danger of the product leaking out of the tree and affecting non-target organisms.
-EAB treatment timing is dependent on the leaf development of the ash trees that will be treated.
-The ash trees need to be actively transpiring or moving water through the tree to take up the insecticide.
+EAB treatment timing is dependent on the leaf development of the Ash trees that will be treated.
+The Ash trees need to be actively transpiring or moving water through the tree to take up the insecticide.
 Treatment of each tree is estimated to take from 15 minutes up to two hours.
 The 2021 Emerald Ash Borer Treatment Project will treat approximately 971 Ash trees and will take up to two weeks to complete.
 These treatments will protect the trees from EAB for three (3) years.
 The application firm conducting the injection treatment for Bay County will be Kinnucan Tree Experts & Landscape Company.

 - Injectable Insecticide Common Name: Tree-age Active